MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 ![Serial number and hardware hash](images/hwid.png)

-You will need to upload this data into Intune to register your device for Autopilot, so it needs to be transferred to the computer you will use to access the Azure portal.
+You will need to upload this data into Intune to register your device for Autopilot, so the next step is to transfer this file to the computer you will use to access the Azure portal.
 If you are using a physical device instead of a VM, you can copy the file to a USB stick.
 If you’re using a VM, you can right-click the AutopilotHWID.csv file and copy it, then right-click and paste the file to your desktop (outside the VM).

 If you have trouble copying and pasting the file, just view the contents in Notepad on the VM and copy the text into Notepad outside the VM.
 Do not use another text editor to do this.